wwarthen/RomWBW/ReadMe.txt

 perform the following steps.

-If the disk is bootable, you need to update the system tracks of the disk.
-This is done using a SYSCOPY command such as SYSCOPY C:=B:ZSYS.SYS.
+If the disk is bootable, you need to update the system tracks of the disk.This is done using a SYSCOPY command such as SYSCOPY C:=B:ZSYS.SYS.
 For a ZSDOS boot disk, use ZSYS.SYS.
 For a CP/M 2.2 disk, use CPM.SYS.
 For a CP/M 3 or ZPM3 disk, use CPMLDR.SYS.
-CPMLDR.SYS is not provided on the ROM disk, so you would need to upload it from the distribution.
+CPMLDR.SYS is not provided on
+the ROM disk, so you would need to upload it from the distribution.

 Finally, if you have copies of any of the RomWBW custom applications on your hard disk, you need to update them with the latest copies.
 The